Typing games for Ages 7–9

 From ages seven to nine, typing practice can move into short words, the home row, and simple sentence drills.
 The games on this page balance a friendly story or arcade wrapper with real keyboarding mechanics: a turtle that swims faster as you type the right letters, a cloud that thunders when a sentence completes correctly.
 Kids in this band can build genuine, lasting keyboarding habits if they practice a few minutes a day.

 This page is a tightly filtered slice of our broader Typing collection — only the games tagged for Ages 7 to 9 appear above.
 We size the list to what an adult typically wants when they search for "typing games for second and third grade": real titles, real publishers, and a one-click jump straight to play.
-Pair these picks with offline reinforcement from one of our recommended typing workbook publishers when you want practice that carries beyond the screen.

 What to expect at this age